The Sonderbund War that brought Peace

 The Sonderbund

-The Protestant Cantons of Basel-Stadt and Neuchâtel and the Catholic canton of Appenzell Innerrhoden remained neutral.
-The Tagsaztung, the Confederal Parliament with representatives from the cantons, declared the Sonderbund and the presence of Jesuits in Lucerne illegal in July 1847, but by a small majority.
+The Protestant Cantons of Basel-Stadt and Neuchâtel, along with the Catholic canton of Appenzell Innerrhoden, remained neutral.
+In July 1847, the Tagsatzung, the Confederal Parliament with representatives from the cantons, declared the Sonderbund and the presence of Jesuits in Lucerne illegal, but only by a small majority.

-The Tagsatzung appointed Guillaume Henri Dufour ((1787-1875) as general.
+The Tagsatzung appointed Guillaume Henri Dufour (1787-1875) as general.
 The general of the Sonderbund was a Protestant (!) and a colonel from the Federal army (!), Johann-Ulrich von Salis-Soglio (1790-1874) from Graubünden, a canton that fought against the Sonderbund(!).
 It shows how intertwined the cantons already were.

 Johann-Ulrich von Salis-Soglio, mid-19th century.
 Anonymous engraving.
 Photo: Wikipedia